Ýokary Liga

 The Turkmenistan Higher League, also called Türkmenistan Ýokary Liga (Turkmen: Ýokary liga futbol klublarynyň arasyndaky futbol boýunça Türkmenistanyň çempionaty), is the top division of professional football in Turkmenistan, operated by the Turkmenistan Football Federation.

-It was founded in 1992.
-Nine clubs participate in the Higher League of the Turkmenistan National Championship.
-The season runs between April and November.

-There are 9 teams in the competition.
-As of the 2024 season, the league had one AFC Champions League Two qualifying spot for the league winner league.
+Eight clubs participate in the competition which runs between April and November.
+As of the 2026 season, the winners receive a spot in the AFC Champions League Two preliminary stage.

-Since the introduction of the Turkmenistan Higher League in 1992, Altyn Asyr (8 times), Köpetdag (6 times), Nebitçi (4 times), Nisa (4 times), Ýedigen (4 times), Arkadag (2 times), Aşgabat (2 times), Ahal (1 time) and Şagadam (1 time) have won the title.
+Since the introduction of the Turkmenistan Higher League in 1992, Altyn Asyr (8 times), Köpetdag (6 times), Nebitçi (4 times), Nisa (4 times), Ýedigen (4 times), Arkadag (3 times), Aşgabat (2 times), Ahal (1 time) and Şagadam (1 time) have won the title.

-FC Arkadag are the current champions (2024) for the second time.
+FC Arkadag are the current champions (2025) (for the third time).

 History

 After the dissolution of the Soviet Union, starting in 1992, each former Soviet republic organized an independent national championship.

 FC Kopetdag won the first four titles.
 Nisa Aşgabat was the only team which managed to break Kopetdag's dominance, winning the top division title in 1996.

 In 2022, FC Ahal won the title for the first time in their history in Turkmenistan professional football.